aputs/kube-register/README.md

 # kube-register

-Register Kubernetes Kubelet machines with the Kubernetes API server using Fleet.
+Register Kubernetes Kubelet machines with the Kubernetes API server using Fleet data.

 ## Usage